Types of Solar Energy Explained – PV, Thermal and Hybrid Systems in the UK

 Why does understanding the types of solar energy matter?

-Solar energy adoption in the UK is accelerating, driven by rising energy costs and the desire for low-carbon living.
+Solar energy adoption in the UK is accelerating, driven by rising energy costs and the desire for low-carbon living and greater energy independence.
 However, many homeowners assume “solar panels” all work the same way, when in fact the term covers multiple distinct technologies.

 Photovoltaic, thermal, and hybrid systems each provide different outputs and suit different household needs.
 Without understanding these distinctions, it’s easy to overlook solutions that might be more practical or cost-effective for your situation.
 That’s why this article broke down the types of solar energy—PV for electricity, thermal for heat, and hybrid for both—so that you can make a well-informed comparison.